 It is also considered a condition from which patients do not recover.
 If you can prove that the symptoms and complications associated with your spinal AVM are severe enough to make working impossible, you can still qualify for Social Security disability benefits.

 Applying for SSDI benefits can be a long, confusing and frustrating process.
 Denials are very common.
 Many people who truly need and qualify for benefits are denied because of an error on the application or a failure to provide sufficient medical evidence of the disability.
 The best way to improve your chances of being approved for the benefits for which you qualify is to work with an attorney experienced in the unique process of handling disability claims.
-You need a lawyer who regularly submits SSDI benefit claims and is familiar with the rules and regulations, especially any recent changes, needed to support your case.
+You need a Social Security Disability Lawyer who regularly submits SSDI benefit claims and is familiar with the rules and regulations, especially any recent changes, needed to support your case.
 Our team can help make the process easier and less burdensome during this stressful time in your life.
 Whether you are filing an initial claim or have already been denied, call to schedule a consultation.
 We will discuss your case and determine the best course of action to get you the benefits that you or your loved one deserves.